JeffreySarnoff/SaferIntegers.jl/README.md

 # SaferIntegers
-### These integer types do not ignore arithmetic overflows and underflows.
+### These integer types do not ignore arithmetic overflows.

 ----